clemak27/homecfg/README.md

    `nix flake lock --update-input homecfg`

    Alternatively, you can also keep the lockfile as is and use:
-   `home-manager switch --flake . --override-input homecfg "/home/clemens/Projects/homecfg" --impure`
+   `nix flake update --override-input homecfg "path:/home/clemens/Projects/homecfg" && home-manager switch --flake . --impure`